jci-metasys/basic-services-dotnet/README.md

 > Available since API v3
 >
 To add an Annotation to an Audit you can use the method **`AddAuditAnnotation`**.
-It takes the Guid of the Audit and the text of the annotation you want to add.
+It takes the Id of the Audit and the text of the annotation you want to add.
 It doesn't return a value.
 <br/>

 #### Add Multiple Audit Annotations